mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/weld-anomaly-detection/get-started.md

 ### Running User Defined Function(UDF) inference on GPU

 By default, UDF for both the sample apps is configured to run on `CPU`.
-The `Wind Turbine Anomaly Detection` sample app ML model can also run on `iGPU`.
+The `Weld Anomaly Detection` sample app ML model can only run in this mode.

 To trigger the UDF inference on GPU in Time Series Analytics Microservice, run the following command:

 ```sh